Prototype1309/Horiseon/README.md

 # Code Refactor Challenge: Horison.com #

-**Description**
+## Description
-or this challenge, I was tasked with refactoring the codebase for Horiseon, a fictional marketing agency.
+for this challenge, I was tasked with redoing the codebase for Horiseon.

+## Acceptance Criteria